0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 **When is force justified?**

 RCW [9A.16.020](https://app.leg.wa.gov/RCW/default.aspx?cite=9A.16.020) specifies when force is justified.
 Parts (3) and (4) are likely the most common justifications for a private individual not otherwise working law enforcement or security.
-Beware that while part (3) allows using force to prevent or resist injury or other offenses against you, it specifies this is only justified when the force is no more than necessary.
+Beware that part (3) only allows using force to prevent or resist injury or other offenses against you when the force is no more than necessary.

 **When is deadly force justified?**